vibewell25/vibewell/docs/docs/testing/tests-rate-limiting.md

 1. Redis logs for rate limiting entries
 2. Rate limiting events in the Redis database
-3. The built-in Vibewell admin dashboard for rate limit analytics
+3. The built-in VibeWell admin dashboard for rate limit analytics

 ## Troubleshooting